Human vs Automatic Metrics: on the Importance of Correlation Design: Correlation Analysis Results

 At the system level (Figure \ref{fig:spearman-system}), the only statistically significant correlation ($p < .001$) is between \textsc{meteor} and semantic adequacy\footnote{We are focusing here mostly on the correlation between human and automatic metrics as delineated by the black square in Figure \ref{fig:spearman}.}.
 Similar findings for \textsc{meteor} were reported in the MT community \citep{callisonburchWMT09} and in the image caption generation domain \citep{bernardi2016automatic}.
 We also found a strong correlation between \textsc{ter} and \textsc{bleu}, and between grammaticality and fluency judgments.

 At the sentence-level, on the other hand (Figure \ref{fig:spearman-sentence}), all correlations are statistically significant ($p < .001$).
 The highest correlation between human and automatic metrics is between \textsc{meteor} and semantic adequacy ($\rho = 0.73$).
-For other human/automatic correlation results, the correlation is moderate, ranging from $\rho = 0.49$ to $\rho = 0.59$.
+For other human/automatic correlation results, the correlation is moderate, ranging from $\rho = 0.43$ to $\rho = 0.59$ in absolute numbers.
 Automatic metrics show strong correlations with each other ($\rho \geq 0.78$).

 In sum, there is a strong discrepancy between system- and sentence-level correlation results.
 Significance was not reached for most of the system-level correlations.
 At the sentence level, all correlations are significant, however the correlation between automatic metrics and human scores remains relatively low thereby confirming the findings of the MT community.
 At the sentence level, statistical significance is easier to achieve, since there are more data points than for the system-level analysis.
 One possibility to have statistically significant results at the system-level would be to use one-tailed test (instead of two-tailed) without a Bonferroni multiple-hypothesis correction, as it was done by \citet{reiter2009investigation}.
 However, that test is considered less statistically robust.